 Does being a new high school senior surprise, scare, or excite you?
-For those who want to attend college in the fall of 2018 the road ahead can be a little overwhelming, but you can take actions now to get in front of the college application curve.
+For those who want to attend college in the fall the road ahead can be a little overwhelming, but you can take actions now to get in front of the college application curve.
 If you conduct some basic research and get organized, you will be prepared once the flurry of the application season begins.
 Here are some steps you can take now to formulate a college application summer action plan:

 • Narrow Down Your List: Some students think they are increasing their odds of acceptance by applying to as many colleges as possible.
 But this can take a lot of time and effort, and also cost you a lot of money in application fees.
 A better use of time is to really research possible colleges to come up with a realistic list of options.
 Make sure they are within your family’s price range so you are not setting yourself up for disappointment later.
 If you have a few top choices, talk to your parents or friends about making some campus visits this summer.
 Be prepared to ask a lot of questions when you meet with the financial aid representatives.